mothur/mothur.github.io/_wiki/analyzing_h1n1_swine-origin_influenza_a_isolates.md

 A 197 of the 599 sequences in our dataset were collected in New Yorkstate .
-Here we will examine the sampling effort within New York state by taking advantage of mothur\'s notion of a *group*.
+Here we will examine the sampling effort within New York state by taking advantage of mothur's notion of a *group*.
 A group file specifies which sample a sequence belongs to.
 This [HA groups](https://mothur.s3.us-east-2.amazonaws.com/wiki/ha_groups.zip) file indicates which samples were collected in New York state or elsewhere.
 In order to create a